Locations

 Halls and Clubs Hart House, University of Toronto

-The Great Hall and Courtyard are great for large weddings, but the Music Room is lovely.
+The Great Hall and Courtyard are great for large weddings, and the Music Room is lovely.
 You can book the debates room for a wedding as well as the Gallery Grill.
 The historical non-denominational Chapel is pretty for smaller weddings (up to 35)

 Multifaith Centre, UofT, College and Spadina.
 Various size rooms (ask me for details)